stellagyuyeon/Courier-app/README.md

 # Courier App — Agent-Dispatched Delivery Platform

-A mobile-first courier app for an AI agent-dispatched delivery system.
+A courier app for an AI agent-dispatched delivery system.

 ---